Joe Tate (politician)

-Joseph Allen Tate (born December 13, 1980) is an American former professional football player and politician serving as a member of the Michigan House of Representatives since 2019, currently representing the 9th district.
+Joseph Allen Tate (born December 13, 1980) is an American former professional football player and U.S. Marine Corps infantry officer who served in Afghanistan.
+He is currently a politician serving as a member of the Michigan House of Representatives since 2019, currently representing the 9th district.
 A member of the Democratic Party, Tate served as the 78th speaker of the Michigan House of Representatives from 2023 to 2025.
 He was briefly a candidate in the 2026 United States Senate election in Michigan, but suspended his campaign and will instead seek re-election to the state House.

 Early life

 Tate was born in Detroit, Michigan, the youngest of four children.
 His father, Coleman Sr., was a Detroit firefighter who died when Tate was an infant.
 His mother, Debra, was a Detroit public school teacher.
 Tate spent his early years in the Jefferson Chalmers and Sherwood Forest communities of Detroit.
 His mother later moved the family to Southfield, Michigan, where Tate attended Southfield-Lathrup High School, graduating in 1999.